JeringTech/Javascript.NodeJS/ReadMe.md

 When is access to this system useful?
 Consider the situation where your application uses file watching.
 If your application knows when files change (e.g. your application is the actor changing files) you can manually invoke this method instead of using file watching.
 This enables you to avoid the overhead of file watching.

+You do not need to await this method.
+Subsequent invocations are wait asynchronously until the new process is ready.

 The method respects `OutOfProcessNodeJSServiceOptions.GracefulProcessShutdown`.
 <!-- INodeJSService generated docs -->